 We encourage our clients to seek out additional information about their pet’s diagnosed conditions.
-There is a wealth of information available on the internet.
-We have provided some reliable and trusted veterinary website links.
+As there is a wealth of information available on the internet, we have provided some reliable and trusted veterinary website links.

 GENERAL PET INFORMATION

 - Veterinary Partner www.veterinarypartner.com Part of the Veterinary Information Network accessible by clients and is a very good reference site.